 Guide to French Import Customs Formalities & Documents

-The procedure for import differs from country to country.
-Here NM Europe provides you with a guide to French import customs formalities and documents with the possibility to download the documents required.
+The procedure for importing goods varies by country.
+Here, NM Europe provides a guide to French import customs formalities and documents, along with the option to download the required forms.

-To import your goods duty-free you must fulfill 3 main criteria :
+To import your goods duty-free, you must meet three main criteria:

-- You are moving to France to take up primary residence.
+• You are moving to France to establish primary residence.

-- You have lived outside of France for the 12 months preceding the arrival of your goods.
+• You have lived outside France for at least 12 months before your goods arrive.

-- You must have owned the goods for at least 6 months (12 months for a vehicle) and they must be destined for your own use (not for re-sale).
+• You must have owned the goods for at least 6 months (12 months for a vehicle), and they must be for personal use (not for resale).

 Completing the Inventory for French Customs

-Please keep in mind that the valued inventory for customs purposes must be in French (this applies to all the customs documents) and show values in Euros.
-We strongly recommend that you submit your inventory in the format provided by us and if you choose to make any additions to the standard format, they will need to be in French.
-Don’t forget to sign and date the form
+Keep in mind that the valued inventory for customs purposes must be in French and the values in Euros.
+We strongly recommend submitting your inventory in the format we provide.
+If you choose to add items to the standard format, they must be in French.
+Don’t forget to sign and date the form.

-This form is simply a sworn statement by you that the goods are yours and are not destined for resale.
-You need to complete the following at the top of the form:
+This form is a sworn statement confirming that the goods belong to you and are not intended for resale.
+To complete the form, fill in the following details at the top:

-- Fait à (Completed in): The town you are in when completing the form.
+• Fait à (Completed in): The town where you are completing the form

-Again, don’t forget to date and sign it!
+Finally, don’t forget to date and sign the form!

 Proof of residence